This article was last updated on: October 2018

 Arriving to our sector.

-We parked just beside the United Boeing 747-400 that was going to take me to Washington, but this time I could walk a little more around the Airport (at least the part of Terminal 3 I was in).
+We parked just beside the United Boeing 747-400 that was going to take me to Washington.
+This time we were on time, so I could walk a little more around the Airport.

 Ready in the gate.